-If you’ve ever been to Italy, or almost anywhere in Europe for that matter, you’ve probably at least heard of an Aperol spritz or have enjoyed one yourself.
+If you’ve ever been to Italy, or almost anywhere in Europe for that matter, you’ve probably at least seen an Aperol spritz or have maybe even enjoyed one yourself.
 If you haven’t, you’re probably wondering what the heck an Aperol spritz is.
 It’s the drink of summertime in Northern Italy and much of Austria.
 Plainly, it is some combination of Aperol, soda, Brut wine, orange slices, and ice.

 Aperol: Italian Aperitivo and Amaro